 An early dusting of snow is a sign for elk to start moving down from the mountains to focus on finding food in the valleys.
 Although the wolves are waiting for them, the male elk are distracted, their haunting bugle call boasting that they are fired up and ready to fight each other to the death for the right to breed.

 As temperatures fall further, beavers get busy in a rush to repair dams and stock underwater larders before ice freezes their ponds.
-Yellowstone's forests, the aspens, cottonwoods and maples, start to shut down for the winter, their colours painting Yellowstone a blaze of red and gold.
-Meanwhile another tree is coming into its own, the whitebark pine.
+Yellowstone's forests - the aspens, cottonwoods and maples - start to shut down for the winter, their colours painting the park a blaze of red and gold.
+Meanwhile, another tree is coming into its own, the whitebark pine.
 It offers up a bumper crop of pine nuts which fatten grizzly bears and squirrels alike.
-But its nuts are meant for another animal - the Clark's nutcracker - a small bird with a colossal memory, and one that will reward the tree's efforts well by carrying its seeds far and wide, and even planting them.
+But its nuts are meant for another animal - the Clark's nutcracker - a small bird with a colossal memory and one that will reward the tree's efforts well by carrying its seeds far and wide, and even planting them.